thiippal/abulafia/examples/README.md

     training_tasks_count: 0
 ```

-Finally, the key `filter` is used to allow only workers with certain characteristics to access the pool.
+The key `filter` is used to allow only workers with certain characteristics to access the pool.
 Note that filters are used to *limit* access: without any filters, all workers on Toloka can access the pool.

 The following key/value pairs can be provided under the key `filter`.